the-codinator/uclip/README.md

   - You can paste text directly into the terminal and terminate the input using 'Ctrl + D' (EOF in most shells)
 - `push`: Publish text currently on your local clipboard to the online clipboard (i.e. copy from local clipboard and paste to online clipboard)
-  - Warning: Implemented only for MAC OS as of now (uses pbcopy)
+  - Warning: Implemented only for Mac-OS as of now (uses pbcopy)
 - `read`: Read data from the online clipboard and output it to STD-OUT
   - Useful to pipe it to another command, or redirect output to a file, or copy to local clipboard using clip/xclip/pbcopy
   - Note: reading clears the online clipboard
 - `pull`: Populate text currently on the online clipboard to your local clipboard (i.e. copy from online clipboard and paste to local clipboard)
-  - Warning: Implemented only for MAC OS as of now (uses pbpaste)
+  - Warning: Implemented only for Mac-OS as of now (uses pbpaste)

 ## Additional Features